 Ron Bateman - ASFAV, MFA, SATC - Director and Consultant Valuer

 With a masters degree in Fine Art and over 40 years in the antiques trade, Ron Bateman is our Senior Valuer and Director at Batemans.
 His vision in launching our auction house and his charisma, generosity and work ethic has helped Batemans become one of the leading auction houses in the region, selling over 10,000 lots per year.
 His passions include fine paintings and drawings, books, clocks, objects d'art and pre-18th century furniture as well as portrait miniatures and items of unusual architectural interest.
-Ron works on the Valuations desk several days a week and also carries out some visits to clients at their own homes.
-With an impressively broad knowledge, and combined with various specialist areas of interest, his is a hugely experience eye that our clients trust and appreciate.
+With an impressively broad knowledge, and combined with various specialist areas of interest, his is a hugely experience eye that our clients appreciate and trust.